 Is Morphe cruelty-free?
 Keep reading to find out the details.

 Is Morphe cruelty-free?
 No. Morphe is not cruelty-free.

 I had only received vague statements from the brand such as, “our products are cruelty-free,” “Morphe does not condone the use of animals for cosmetic testing“, or “Morphe absolutely does not use any of our products on animals for testing purposes and we do not condone the use of animals for cosmetic testing.“

 - Just because they do not condone animal testing for cosmetics does not mean that they are cruelty-free.
 Many brands who do test on animals, or pay 3rd parties to test on animals on their behalf, use a similar statement.

 If you read my post on brand FAQ pages and generic cruelty-free statements, you will know why I don’t consider these to be helpful or clear responses.
 Neither answer sheds much light on the Morphe cruelty-free status.
 The term “cruelty-free” has no legal or even widely agreed on definition.
 This means that any brand can say that they are cruelty-free, no matter what their practices are.
 When asked additional questions, or to start the process to be listed on Logical Harmony, Morphe does not respond or provide clarification.
 At this time, Morphe is also not certified as cruelty-free by PETA or Leaping Bunny.

 Are Morphe products sold in China?
+Yes.

 Does Morphe test on animals when required by law?
+Yes.